Story

 The Global Current and You

 Changes in the global current could lead to major climate shifts.
-For example, if the MOC in the Atlantic Ocean continues to slow, all countries bordering it will likely experience temperature and weather changes.
-One study suggests that Europe could see much colder winters and hotter summers.
+For example, if the MOC in the Atlantic Ocean continues to slow, all countries bordering it will likely experience extreme temperature and weather changes—colder winters across Europe, changing precipitation patterns in places like India and South America, and increased droughts in parts of Africa.

-Weather changes could mean shifts in where food is grown and where people are able to live safely.
-Currents have a big impact on our economy because they affect global shipping, commercial fishing, recreational boating, and other sectors.
+These weather changes could mean shifts in where food is grown and where people are able to live safely.
+Ocean currents have a big impact on the US economy because they affect things like global shipping, commercial fishing, and recreational boating.
 Slowing currents could lead to rising sea levels along the eastern seaboard of the US, a disruptive and dangerous phenomenon that some American cities are already preparing for.

 Learn More About Ocean Currents and Climate Change

 The next time you are at the beach, take a moment to consider how far that water has traveled and reflect on the many ways that the ocean and its currents impact your life.
-The “seven seas” are actually interconnected and complex ecosystems that support everyone on Earth.
-It’s important to understand what a warming planet could mean for the MOC—and how we can each take action to prevent climate change.
+The “seven seas” are actually interconnected and complex ecosystems that support everyone on earth.
+It’s important to understand what a warming planet could mean for the global ocean conveyor belt and how we can each take action to prevent climate change.

-- Climate Kids (NASA): Upper elementary-age kids can learn how climate change affects the ocean through games, activities, and information from NASA.
+• Climate Kids (NASA): Kids in Grades 4-6 can learn how climate change affects the ocean through games, activities, and information from NASA.

-- The Great Ocean Conveyor (Earth Science Week): An interactive activity from the National Oceanic and Atmospheric Administration that helps students in grades 6-10 understand the movement of the currents.
+• The Great Ocean Conveyor (Earth Science Week): An interactive activity from the National Oceanic and Atmospheric Administration (NOAA) that helps students in Grades 6-10 understand the movement of the currents.